seanrcollings/arc/README.md

 # TODO
 - Refactor Config object to employ instances rather than the raw class
 - Write a parser for command line args
+- Refactor BaseConverter / Converters to make more sense